nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 > manager:Password123

-With this credentials, we can log into the administrator dashboard:
+With these credentials, we can log into the administrator dashboard:

 ![screenshot12](../assets/images/lazyadmin/screenshot12.png)

 And we're in!

-My first thought was to try uploading a malicious file onto the webserver, considering that we had access to all of those directories that contains those files.
+My first thought was to try uploading a malicious file onto the webserver, considering that we had access to the directories that contained uploaded files.
 I'll be using the PHP reverse shell script that I already have stored on my computer (courtesy of [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell)).

 Looking for a point where I could upload files, I came across the 'POST' > 'CREATE' buttons on the sidebar at the left of the dashboard.
 Clicking on them, I was brought to a form with an 'Add File' button: